FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/capacityreservationid.md

 The CapacityReservationId column adheres to the following requirements:

-* CapacityReservationID MUST be present in the billing data when the provider supports *capacity reservations* and MUST be of type String.
+* CapacityReservationId MUST be present in the billing data when the provider supports *capacity reservations* and MUST be of type String.
-* CapacityReservationID SHOULD NOT be null when a charge is related to a capacity reservation.
+* CapacityReservationId SHOULD NOT be null when a charge is related to a capacity reservation.
-* CapacityReservationID MUST NOT be null when a charge represents the unused portion of a *capacity reservation*.
+* CapacityReservationId MUST NOT be null when a charge represents the unused portion of a *capacity reservation*.
-* CapacityReservationID MUST be null when a charge is not related to a *capacity reservation*.
+* CapacityReservationId MUST be null when a charge is not related to a *capacity reservation*.
-* CapacityReservationID SHOULD be a fully-qualified identifier that ensures global uniqueness within the provider.
+* CapacityReservationId SHOULD be a fully-qualified identifier that ensures global uniqueness within the provider.

 ## Column ID